Emma-Jane LaRoche BA (Hons) Counselling MBACP

 Training, qualifications & experience

-Foundation Degree in Humanistic Counselling, based on Transactional Analysis (Middlesex University)
+FdA Humanistic Counselling, based on Transactional Analysis (Distinction) Middlesex University.
+(BACP Accredited)

 I am a registered member of the following associations:

 - The British Association for Counselling and Psychotherapy (MBACP)